-Other additional information Author Rev Dated Section 92 Response Tracking Table WSP New Zealand Limited - - Section 92 Response Groundwater Tracking Table WSP New Zealand Limited - - Air Quality Assessment Letter WSP New Zealand Limited i 8 December 2023
+Other additional information Author Rev Dated Section 92 Response Tracking Table WSP New Zealand Limited - - Section 92 Response Groundwater Tracking Table WSP New Zealand Limited - - Air Quality Assessment Letter WSP New Zealand Limited - 8 December 2023 Section 92 Response Letter WSL New Zealand Limited - 8 August 2024

 - 2. Under section 125 of the RMA, these consents lapse five years after the date they are granted unless: - a.
 The consents are given effect to; or - b.
-The council extends the period after which the consents lapse. - 3.
-The consent holder shall pay the council an initial consent compliance monitoring charge of \$1,026 (inclusive of GST), plus any further monitoring charge or charges to recover
+The council extends the period after which the consents lapse. - The consent holder shall pay the council an initial consent compliance monitoring charge of \$1,026 (inclusive of GST), plus any further monitoring charge or charges to recover the actual and reasonable costs incurred to ensure compliance with the conditions attached to these consents.